 - overseeing a complaint intake process;

-- conducting preliminary assessments and investigations;
+- conducting preliminary assessments and commissioning independent investigations, as warranted;

 - maintaining a database of imposed sanctions;

 - monitoring compliance by signatory organizations and issuing reports as required;